 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.

 Note: Selected transactions are chosen for illustrative purposes given their magnitude and are not exhaustive of all daily transactions.
-"Revenues" is synonymous with federal deposits.
 Numbers may not add due to rounding.
 Note that scale may change from slide to slide.